+Superior silicon substrates have recently become available that make it possible to consider designing large KB modules with this novel material.
 As mentioned above, Si wafers are difficult to shape, especially to small radii.
 To overcome this difficulty, another X-ray optics arrangement can be considered, namely the Kirkpatrick-Baez (KB) system.
 Then the curvature radii are much larger, of the order of a few km, while the imaging performance is similar.
 For the same effective area, however, the focal length of the KB system is about twice as large as the focal length of the Wolter system.
 Nevertheless, KB systems represent a promising alternative to the classical Wolter systems in future large space X-ray telescopes.

-A very important factor is the ease (and hence the reduced cost) of constructing highly segmented modules based on multiply nested thin reflecting substrates in comparison with the Wolter design.
-While e.g. the Wolter design for IXO requires the substrates to be precisely formed with curvatures as small as 0.25 m, the alternative KB arrangement uses almost flat or only slightly bent sheets.
+A very important factor is the ease (and hence the reduced cost) of constructing highly segmented modules based on multiply nested thin reflecting substrates, in comparison with the Wolter design.
+While e.g. the Wolter design for Athena requires the substrates to be precisely formed with curvatures as small as 0.25 m, the alternative KB arrangement uses almost flat or only slightly bent sheets.
 Hence the feasibility of constructing a KB module with the required 5 arcsec FWHM at an affordable cost is higher than for the Wolter arrangement.

 Advanced KB telescopes are based on the Multi Foil Optics (MFO) approach (X-ray grazing incidence imaging optics based on numerous thin reflecting substrates/foils).
 The distinction between MFO and other optics using packed or nested mirrors is that MFO is based on numerous very thin (typically less than 0.1 mm) substrates.
-The MFO KB test modules were recently designed and constructed at Rigaku Innovative Technologies Europe (RITE) in Prague, and 2 modules were tested in full aperture X-ray tests in the test facility of the University of Boulder, with preliminary results of FWHM 26 arcsec for a full stack of 24 standard Si plates at 5 keV (Figures 6, 7).
+The MFO KB test modules were recently designed and constructed at Rigaku Innovative Technologies Europe (RITE) in Prague, and 2 modules were tested in full aperture X-ray tests in the test facility of the University of Boulder, with preliminary results of FWHM 26 arcsec for a full stack of 24 standard Si plates at 5 keV, and even better for glass foils and 1D imaging (Figures 3, 4).

-Fig. 6: Left: Test K-B modules assembled in Rigaku RITE in Prague, Right: K-B module during full aperture X-ray tests at Boulder University
+Fig. 3: Left: Test K-B modules assembled at Rigaku RITE in Prague, Right: The X-ray test facility for full aperture X-ray tests at the University of Colorado in Boulder

-Fig. 7: The measurement results of the K-B test module with 24 Si wafers, full aperture tests at 5 keV at University of Colorado at Boulder.
-The estimated FWHM is 26 arcsec
+Fig. 4: The measurement results of the K-B 1D test module with glass foils, full aperture tests at 5 keV at the University of Colorado at Boulder.
+The estimated FWHM of 1D focus is 4 arcsec